CornellDataScience/education-blogs/_posts/2022-04-14-time-series.md

 * **Seasonality**: any cyclic behavior of a variable over time
 * **Noise/Residual**: the remaining error in the observations (due to environmental factors)

-It is helpful to think of these four components as combining either additively or multiplicatively.
+It is helpful to think of these four components as combining either **additively** or **multiplicatively**.
 An additive model suggests that these components are added together

 <pre>
 [y(t) = Level + Trend + Seasonality + Noise]